 Both services use modern, air-conditioned buses with dedicated luggage space.
 Seat reservations are not possible.

 The ticket price is currently the same.
 One-way tickets from Treviso Airport to Venice is €12, while a return is €22 (within a week on ATVO of ten days on Barzi).
-Tickets bought on Ryanair are only valid on the ATVO service.
+Tickets bought on Ryanair or online from GetYourGuide are only valid on the ATVO service.
 Regular Venice public transportation tickets and passes (Hellovenizia) are not valid for travel to the airports.

 The buses are timed according to low-cost airline flight arrivals and generally depart from the airport around twenty minutes after planes have arrived.
 (Bus departures are delayed in case of late arrivals.)
 Buses to the airport generally leave Venice around three hours prior to scheduled flight departure times.